The impact of memory on learning sequence-to-sequence tasks: Results

-\paragraph{The interplay between two time scales determines prediction accuracy} To gain some intuition, we first consider the simplest possible students, namely auto-regressive models AR(2)~\eqref{eq:ar-model} with window size $W=2$.
+To gain some intuition, we first consider the simplest possible students, namely auto-regressive models AR(2) from \cref{eq:ar-model} with window size $W=2$.
 The student predicts the value of $c_t$ only using information about the present and the previous tokens $x_t$ and $x_{t-1}$, giving it access to the current particle position and allowing it in principle also to estimate the velocity of the particle.
 We show the performance of this model obtained numerically in \cref{fig:eq-phase-diagram}.
-The accuracy of AR(2) varies significantly from less than $5\%$ to essentially random guessing at~$50\%$ error as we vary the two time scales that influence the sequence statistics,
+The error of AR(2) varies significantly from less than $5\%$ to essentially random guessing at~$50\%$ error as we vary the two time scales that influence the sequence statistics,

 the relaxation time and the diffusive time scale.
 The \textbf{relaxation time}~$t_\kappa$ determines how quickly the average position of the particle is restored to the centre of the trap when the the average waiting time $\langle\tau\rangle_k=1$.
 A faster relaxation time means that the particle responds more quickly to a change in~$c_t$, making reconstruction easier.
 The \textbf{diffusive time scale} $t_{\rm diff}$ sets the typical time that the system elapses to randomly diffuse a distance $\sim |C_0|$.
-The larger this time scale, the slower the particle moves randomly, as opposed to movement that follows the particle trap, hence improving the accuracy.
+The larger this time scale, the slower the particle moves randomly, as opposed to movement that follows the particle trap, hence improving the error.